 IGas had appealed against the decision by Cheshire West and Chester Council to refuse planning permission for testing an existing well at Portside North in Ellesmere Port.

-In today’s report, Michael Gove, agreed with the inquiry inspector, Brian Cook, that the appeal and planning permission be refused.
+In today’s report, Mr Andrew agreed with the inquiry inspector, Brian Cook, that the appeal and planning permission be refused.

 The inquiry, which had been spread over nearly three months in 2019, was the first onshore oil or gas appeal to centre on climate change and greenhouse gas emissions.

-Mr Gove agreed that the scheme would release unmitigated greenhouse gas emissions of 3.3-21.3 kt CO2 equivalent and that this weighed significantly against it.
+Mr Andrew agreed that the scheme would release unmitigated greenhouse gas emissions of 3.3-21.3 kt CO2 equivalent and that this weighed significantly against it.

 He said the emissions put it in conflict with paragraph 152 of the National Planning Policy Framework, which requires the planning system to “shape places in ways that contribute to radical reductions in greenhouse gas emissions”.

-Mr Gove said “an unspecified but not insignificant number of individuals will experience stress and anxiety” as a result of the scheme and moderate weight should be given to this in the decision.
+Mr Andrew said “an unspecified but not insignificant number of individuals will experience stress and anxiety” as a result of the scheme and moderate weight should be given to this in the decision.

 Only limited weight should be given to short-term economic benefits of the scheme, he said.
 He also said reduced consideration should be given to written ministerial statements (WMS) from 2015 and 2018 in support of shale gas and limited weight to the WMS on the fracking moratorium.